gjvanderheiden/nvim/readme.md

 # Intention of this repo:

 This is just my config I use, so I use this as version control.
 The setup I'm using is for basic system maintanace / primary text editor as wel as a PDE / IDE.
 I now use it for Java and lua.
 So this might be another example how to setup jdtls-nvim.
 Looking for a one stop clicky click solution?
 This is not it.
 Want to know and control how your nvim works?
 You might pick something up here, that would be nice.
+In my scripts I don't check for excistance of installations, nor make it configurable for many users, by design.
+The advantage is that is keeps the lua scripts shorter.
+Distos like lazy have to write a lot of checking and glue code, because their goal is to hide this configuration stuff from the user as much as possible.

 Maybe I'll do a seperate thing for just Java setup.
 Lua was pretty straight forward compared to Java with nvim-jdtls.
+For now I reference to the Java config parts in this readme.
 But it does some great stuff.

-but I also want to use it for Python, C++/C, CMake. , and Swift
+I also want to add Python, C++, CMake, Swift and whatever I like to try out.

 I wanted to learn vim motions and the basics, because I really started to dislike I could just do some basic editing and felt like a real PHEW moment when I succesfully edited and saved a file, especially on the server.
 I then start to like the way the vim motions work and thought, what if I set my CLion, IntelliJ and PyCharm to the vim editor.
 Now I have a editor with keybindings wich are the same over multiple platforms AND I can move fast, without touching the mouse.
 This just grew out of hand...
 I started using nvim more and more, to the point I really want to use it as my primary IDE.

-I do not like spring or springboot one bit.
-So I do not focus on springboot stuff.
-Don't care for it, never have.

-I do wan't to explore more languages, but I'm starting with Java, because I'm formiliar with Java and not with nvim plugins, lua, lsp's etc. I'm used to IntelliJ.
-It just works.
-Not so much with nvim.
+I don't care for spring, you won't find that here.

 It is not ment as a config as is for everybody, but maybe this can serve as a sort of gist.
 Yank, Paste and Change Word all you like.

-There are some Nvim distrobutions that handle a lot, and I use them so see what's around and what I like.
-Also I'm in the proces of setting up my keybindings.
-I like the <leader> r r for refactor->rename type of thing.
+## Why not use a distro
+You certainly could.
+E.g. LazyVim has a correct setup for Java.
+I use distros to pick and choose what I like.
+A distro is not my personal preference, because it takes effort to disable or change stuff too.
+And I like to know how it all works, so I know my system.
+Though I've worked many years with Eclipse and then IntelliJ with no issues.
+The latter just works.
+But now I've used neovim, I don't want to go back.
+I'm in the process of choosing keybindings while getting stuff to work.
+I really like you can do stuff like <leader> r r for [r]efactor->[r]ename.
+Together with [wich-key](https://github.com/folke/which-key.nvim) that is just simple, efficient and fun to work with.

 # Setup
 I do not use Mason, as I like to use system package managers on my favourate OS-es, being MacOs (with homebrew) and Arch Linux (pacman).
+Mason is also a good option, but you'll have to adjust the paths I use in the scripts.
+Many plugins and distro's use Mason, because you can control de installation directories on the system.
+Just choose for yourself what you prefer.
+The description and scripts don't use Mason.

 ## Needed packages
 lsp-language-server